 - Go slow.
 It’s steep, and the altitude hits harder than you think.

-- Hydrate the day before.
+- Hydrate the day before (and during).

 ✨ A Tip from Shiny Expatrie Frenchie ✨